George Martin: Early years

 As a child, he attended several Roman Catholic schools, including Our Lady of Sion (Holloway), St Joseph's School (Highgate), and at St Ignatius' College (Stamford Hill), where he won a scholarship.
-When World War II broke out, Martin's family left London, with his being enrolled at Bromley Grammar School.
+When World War II broke out, Martin's family left London and he was enrolled at Bromley Grammar School.
 At Bromley, Martin led and played piano in a locally popular dance band, the Four Tune Tellers.
 The pianists George Shearing and Meade Lux Lewis influenced his style.
 He also took up acting in a troupe called the Quavers, and, with money earned from playing dances, he resumed formal piano lessons and learned musical notation.

 Despite Martin's continued interest in music and "fantasies about being the next Rachmaninoff", he did not initially choose music as a career.
 Aged 17, in 1943, Martin volunteered for the Fleet Air Arm of the Royal Navy, having been spurred on by their exploits in the Battle of Taranto.
 He trained at HMS St Vincent in Gosport.
 The war ended before Martin was involved in any combat, and he left the service in January 1947.
 On 26 July 1945, Martin appeared on BBC Radio for the first time during a Royal Navy variety show; he played a self-composed piano piece.
-As he climbed rank in the Navy, Martin consciously adopted the middle-class accent and gentlemanly social demeanour common for officers.
+As he climbed rank in the Navy, Martin consciously adopted the upper-class accent and gentlemanly social demeanour common for officers.

 Encouraged by the pianist and teacher Sidney Harrison, Martin used his veteran's grant to attend the Guildhall School of Music and Drama from 1947 to 1950.
 He studied piano as his main instrument and oboe as his secondary, being interested in the music of Sergei Rachmaninoff, Maurice Ravel, and Cole Porter.
 Martin also took courses at Guildhall in music composition and orchestration.
 After graduating, he worked for the BBC's classical music department, also earning money as an oboe player in local bands.